III A Man

 Observer's position is questioning, reflective, defensive, hopeful, literary participation.

-Definition of truth for the essay is: Have all components, gist and works been considered?
+Definition of truth for the essay is: Have all components and their esprit been considered?

 1a) Natural constitution